shakebugs/shake-docs/docs/react/manage-sensitive-data.md

 Shake.setAutoVideoRecording(false);
 ```

+## Touch events

+Marking a view as private will automatically delete its touch events' text properties too.
+Consequently, you'll see them as `data_redacted` strings in your [Activity history](https://www.shakebugs.com/docs/android/activity#user-actions).

+Bear in mind that the view's ID, accessibility labels and tags remain visible.

 ## Network requests
 Certain network requests may contain sensitive data which you may not want to send to Shake servers.
 Use the `Shake.setNetworkRequestsFilter()` method to obfuscate only the sensitive parts of those requests, or to entirely prevent certain network requests from being logged.